Mountaineering Travel Insurance

 Mountaineering is not without its risks, particularly when done at high altitude, there are natural risks such as rock fall, avalanches, adverse weather conditions, equipment failure and fatigue.
 There are three types of Mountaineering depending on whether you are travelling over rock, snow or ice.
-These are:

 Risks associated with Mountain Climbing are divided into two Categories: objective hazards and subjective hazards.
 Objective hazards are those that exist regardless of the climber's presence, such as bad weather, avalanches and rockfalls.
 Subjective hazards relate more to human failure; such as faulty equipment, ineffective safety procedures and poor planning.
 Experienced Mountaineers will have planned safe routes and checked their equipment beforehand.

 Furrows left by falling rocks and weather conditions that are conducive to ice movement will be easier to spot for an experienced Mountaineer.

 4. Common Injuries whilst Mountaineering

 If you are planning on Mountaineering for the first time, it is a good idea to train beforehand on a climbing wall and then on less treacherous terrain.
 Because of the rigorous nature of Mountaineering, injuries that can be sustained range from muscle strain to broken bones and even death.
 The most common injuries include:

 There is a 50 / 50 chance of survival if caught in an avalanche, and if buried under one then the first few minutes are crucial to ensuring survival.

 Crevasses are cracks in a glacier that are extremely dangerous due to their depth and the fact that they are often covered with snow.

 If you are Glacier Walking then you should always sound out with the pole of an ice axe, and all members of your party should attach yourselves with rope to avoid falling.
 High altitudes can of course induce altitude sickness.
 Symptoms include: